boxiangliu/covseq/README.md

 CoV-Seq is written and tested in `python 3.7`, and should in theory work with any `python 3` versions.
 CoV-Seq is not compatible with `python 2`.

-Note: CoV-Seq has been tested on Linux and OSX, but not on Window.
+Note: CoV-Seq has been tested on Linux, OSX, and Window (please refer to `README_win_os.md`).

 ## Preliminaries

 You will need to install `bcftools` and `htslib` by following instructions [here](http://www.htslib.org/download/).
+For Windows OS, please refer to `README_win_os.md` for more installation details about tools dependencies.

 You will also need to install the following Python packages:
 ```